 There have been some positive developments.
-The number of children detained, the number of children petitioned to Court, the number of children transferred to the adult system have all been dramatically reduced.
+The number of children detained, the number of children petitioned to Court, the number of children transferred to the adult system have all been dramatically reduced since the MoA was signed.
 The bulk of this reduction involves minority youth which means fewer minority youth are progressing through the juvenile justice system.
 The Court deserves recognition for this accomplishment.
 That being said, more needs to be done to insure everything is being done to provide equitable treatment across racial lines.
+The leadership being shown by Ms. Skelton gives hope for progress in this area.